 Return of the waiting game

 Just over six months after receiving my PR card, we went on a trip to Europe and had all of our belongings stolen in Italy.
 It was a bad situation already, but my still-new PR card was amongst the stolen items too.
-I was cross-questioned when returning into Canada and applied for a new card as soon as I could.
+I was cross-questioned when returning to Canada and applied for a new card as soon as I could.
 That was in June 2015.
-At the time of writing, I still do not have my new card due to processing times, which is proving a bit of a problem for ID purposes and when crossing the border back into Canada.
+I finally received my card after an interview in Vancouver in June 2016.

 The road to citizenship